Bridgewater, Massachusetts

-Bridgewater is a town located in Plymouth County, in the state of Massachusetts, United States.
-As of the 2020 U.S. Census, the town's population was 28,633.
-Bridgewater is located approximately 25 mi south of Boston and approximately 35 miles east of Providence, Rhode Island.
+Bridgewater is a city in Plymouth County, Massachusetts, United States.
+As of the 2020 U.S. census, the city's population was 28,633.
+The historic city center of Bridgewater is located approximately 25 mi south of Boston, Massachusetts and approximately 35 miles east of Providence, Rhode Island.
+The town of Bridgewater was formerly a census-designated place (CDP) until 2010, when Bridgewater was granted city status.
+Today, Bridgewater is one of 13 municipalities in Massachusetts that have applied for and have been granted a city government while claiming "the town of" in their official names.